glentanner/HappyBirthday/README.md

 # HappyBirthday
-This is the very first app in the Google "Android Basics in Kotlin" course (Unit 1).
+Birthday Card app from Android Basics in Kotlin at developers.google.com.
 It is a simple demo using ViewGroups, TextFields, Images, and ConstraintLayout.

 <center><img src="JackFrost.png" height=512 width=288 /></center>